sixra/Ratko-Sim/README.md

 <p>Front-end Developer with a solid foundation in React, Angular, Svelte and Next.js.
 Successfully transitioned from Business Management to pursue a passion for coding.</p>

 <p>Motivated by my love for web development, I completed Full Stack Web Development course and have gained 2 years of professional experience.
 Proficient in HTML, CSS and JavaScript, I specialize in creating engaging user experiences through responsive web design.
-With understanding of backend technologies like Node.js, MongoDB, and Express.js, I build scalable solutions.</p>
+With understanding of backend technologies like Node.js, MongoDB, and Express.js and Go.</p>

-<p>I thrive in collaborative environments, leveraging adaptability, analytical skills, and problem-solving abilities to achieve ambitious goals.
-Actively seeking new opportunities to further develop skills and contribute to impactful projects.</p>

 <br />
 <h3>Ways to contact me:</h3>
 <a href="https://linkedin.com/in/ratkosimidzija" target="_blank">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn">